 Margo Fuchs Knill

-Prior to her studies in education, special education and psychology at the University of Zurich, she worked as an elementary school teacher and special education teacher in Switzerland.
-She trained as a Gestalttherapist at the Fritz Perls Institute, Germany and also trained with Ruth Cohn, WILL, TZI, in Theme Centered Interactional Approach.
+Prior to her studies in education, special education, and psychology at the University of Zurich, she worked as an elementary school teacher and special education teacher in Switzerland.
+She trained as a Gestalttherapist at the Fritz Perls Institute, Germany and also trained with Ruth Cohn, WILL, TZI, in the Theme Centered Interactional Approach.

 In 1979 she immigrated to Cambridge, Massachusetts for her postgraduate studies (CAGS) in Intermodal Expressive Arts Therapy at Lesley University.
 She was lucky to study with the original faculty of the Arts Institute.
 Her primary mentors were Shaun McNiff, Elizabeth McKim, Norma Canner and Paolo J. Knill.
 She completed her Ph.D. in Psychology and the Arts at Union Institute.

 Margo Fuchs Knill is a poet, writer and visual artist.
 Her early drawings and paintings are published in her book Season-ing Life.
 She is a member of A*dS (Swiss association for authors).
 Together with H. Barba and P. Knill, she is the co-author of Minstrels of Soul: Intermodal Expressive Therapy and a contributor to Foundations of Expressive Arts Therapy.
 Her latest textbook, co-authored by Sally Atkins is Poetry in Expressive Arts.
 Supporting Resilience through Poetic Writing (2020).
 She published numerous poetry books, her latest is Von nun an (2019).